Lucien98/Development/vs/TCA-SA/Acquisition/NI-VISA.md

 After installed the NI-VISA, I ran findResources.
 And it gives "Insufficient location information or the device pr resource is not present in the system".
 And in output window, "Exception thrown: 'Ivi.Visa.NativeVisaException' in NationalInstruments.Visa.dll"

+It turns out when NI-VISA is installed,  if we did not open ni-max to add device, we cannot connet with the oscilloscope.